Sumner County, Tennessee

 In Sumner County, for 2010-2011, there were 233 tort cases (claims for personal injury or wrongful death) and 11 tort cases went to trial.
 Of the 11 tort cases tried, the injured party prevailed in only 2 of them.
 For 2011-2012, there were 220 tort cases filed and 9 went to trial.
 Of the nine cases tried, the injured party won only 3 of them.
 The average award for 2010-2011 was $60,550.00.
 The average award for 2011-2012 was $177,656.00.
 For 2012-2013, there were 260 tort cases filed in Sumner County and 9 cases went to trial.
 The injured party won 7 of those 9 trials but the average award was only $23,903.00.
 In 2013-2014, 228 tort cases were filed and 16 went to trial.
 The accident victims only won 2 of those 16 trials, and the average verdict was $23,552.00.
 In 2014-2015, Sumner County saw 216 tort filings, 13 trials and 9 victories for the injured party.
 The average verdict was $46,252.00.
 Then, last year in Sumner County, there were 231 tort cases filed, 15 trials and 1 larger than average award for $1,500,000.

 These case statistics highlight the need to select the right injury attorney.
-At the Law Offices of John Day, our attorneys and paralegals maintain a small caseload so we can give each of our cases the attention they deserve.
+At The Law Offices of John Day, P.C. our attorneys and paralegals maintain a small caseload so we can give each of our cases the attention they deserve.
 We also employ a full-time nurse to assist with your medical issues.

 We handle all injury and death cases on a contingency basis.
 That means we only get paid if we recover money for you.
 To learn more about what we charge and the case expenses we advance, click here.